The BOARDWORLD Forums ran from 2009 to 2021 and are now closed and viewable here as an archive

 My husband even sleeps in his leg skins after a muscle injury.

-I’m unsure of the exact evidence based research done on how it improves circulation and reduces swelling etc, but from my personal and professional experience, it works smile
+I’m unsure of the exact evidence based research done on how it improves circulation and reduces swelling etc, but from my personal and professional experience, it workswhat if you just wore $30 bike pants? think there’d be any difference?
+I’m about 85% convinced that there wouldn’t be.

 I’m with you cords, they seem to be designed the same with the same concept in mind, surely.